 I managed to dash out before breakfast to check on the weather and take a couple of photos.
 What a beautiful spot we’d chosen.

-The breakfast at the hotel was pretty good, consisting as it did of a generous selection of cereals, bread products and fried things.
+The breakfast at the hotel was pretty good.
+It consisted of a generous selection of cereals, bread products and fried things.
+And hot beverages.

 Up We Go

 Anyway, when you’re a group of fifty-something males it’s fairly normal for most things to be downhill.
 Or at least on the level.
 So it was a bit of a shocker to come out of the hotel and look upwards at the main task for the day.
 I’d done it before, so I knew what was coming, but the other three hadn’t.
 My currently rather portly disposition meant the other three were finding it easier up the first stretch than I was.
 Still, it was a nice day, so bum to them.
 The climb up to Stickle Tarn starts off steep but well paved, and then closer to the top degenerates into a scramble over rocks with no obvious path aside from the stream of other people.
 Even in November there were quite a few other people on the way up.

 At the tarn you’re greeted by a nice flat area with grassy bits to sit on, and you’re also greeted by the fantastic sight of the sheer face of Pavey Ark, with Jack’s Rake running across the middle.
 We took the opportunity to rest for a while at the tarn before beginning the walk up to the top.
 All of us had gone with quite lightweight coats because the weather forecast was pretty good.
 That was certainly an advantage when doing all that climbing.
 Once we were up though, and exposed to the full wind, we were all on the brink of being cold.

 It’s High Up Here!